Benoit-Gaumard/azure-subscription-switcher/README.md

 # azure-subscription-switcher

+## 🗒️ Description
-PowerShell  Script to quickly switch between subscriptions
+A PowerShell script to quickly switch between subscriptions

-## Further reading
+## 🌐 Further reading
-Here are some more details: https://www.azureblue.io/how-to-quickly-switch-between-azure-subscriptions/
+Here are some more details: https://benoitgaumard.fr/NewSite/2024/09/26/azure-subscription-switcher/